 In 2014, the Regional Water Quality Monitoring Program was established.
-The cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Virginia Beach signed a Memorandum of Agreement to create the program, establish responsibilities and identify funding.
+The cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth, and Virginia Beach signed a Memorandum of Agreement to create the program, establish responsibilities, and identify funding.
 The program monitors stormwater in a manner that quantifies the nitrogen, phosphorus, and sediment loads associated with specific land uses in Hampton Roads.
 The USGS and HRSD are under contract with the HRPDC to provide sampling and data analysis.

 The objective of the Regional Water Quality Monitoring Program is to collect data at a regional scale that will accurately measure the number of nutrients and sediments delivered to waterways by the local MS4 systems.
 The data has been submitted to the Chesapeake Bay Program to improve the accuracy of existing computer models.
 In 2023, the Chesapeake Bay Scientific and Technical Advisory Committee held a workshop to evaluate local monitoring data and how it could be used to improve the Bay Program.
-HRPDC staff will continue to participate in the development of recommendations from the workshop.
+The recommendations from this workshop identified the importance of local monitoring data and future versions of the Chesapeake Bay model will incorporate the data from Hampton Roads.

-The Regional Water Quality Monitoring Program was based on a five-year work plan that has been renewed for another five years to provide compliance with the monitoring requirements in the Phase I MS4 permits issued in 2016.
+The Regional Water Quality Monitoring Program was based on a five-year work plan that was renewed for another five years to provide compliance with the monitoring requirements in the Phase I MS4 permits issued in 2016.
+Following permit renewal in 2023, localities agreed to a third agreement.
+The monitoring program was also expanded to include more data collection to better understand the sources of pollutants entering the stormwater systems.